imStav/portfolio/README.md

 ## The project

-This is my portfolio.
-It aims to provide a view on my work, side projects, skills, etc.
-It has been made using modern technologies such as **Vue 3** and **Tailwind CSS**.
+This is my personal portfolio.
+It aims to provide a view on my work, side projects, skills, etc. It has been made using modern technologies such as **Vue 3** and **Tailwind CSS**.

 ### Technologies